Nilradical of a ring

-It is thus the radical of the zero ideal.
+It is thus the radical of the zero ideal and is also denoted $\sqrt{(0)}$ or $\mathrm{rad}(0)$.
 If the nilradical is the zero ideal, the ring is called a reduced ring.
 The nilradical of a commutative ring is the intersection of all prime ideals.

 In the non-commutative ring case the same definition does not always work.
 This has resulted in several radicals generalizing the commutative case in distinct ways; see the article Radical of a ring for more on this.

 For Lie algebras there is a similar definition of nilradical.

 Commutative rings

 The nilradical of a commutative ring is the set of all nilpotent elements in the ring, or equivalently the radical of the zero ideal.
 This is an ideal because the sum of any two nilpotent elements is nilpotent (by the binomial formula), and the product of any element with a nilpotent element is nilpotent (by commutativity).
 It can also be characterized as the intersection of all the prime ideals of the ring (in fact, it is the intersection of all minimal prime ideals).